maybeanuser1/Basic-Random-Video-Selector-Tool/README.md

-Whats Rvs?
+# Whats Rvs?
-RVS is a random Video Selector tool that selects videos based on the folder its in! this is for when u don't know what to play and want some thing random to play this only works on video tho it also has a great Rating system.
+RVS is a random Video Selector tool that selects videos based on the folder its in! this is for when u don't know what to play and want something random to play this only works on video tho it also has a great Rating system.
+## Supported Formats are:
+ .mp4 .mkv .avi .mov .wmv .flv .ts .m4v

-How To install:
+# How To install:

 1.Download the .bat file.

 2.Open The .bat file with notepad++ or notepad.

 3.Find 🔽 and follow the instructuions.

 4.Save and your done use a custom shortcut and run the .bat file.

-5.Don't check for virus it has none.
+5.Don't check for virus it has none(i can't code for shit).

 6.Enjoy

+## Note:
-Note:For ver 6 the Rvs might crash on invalid rating input.
+For version 6 Rvs Might crash on invalid rating input.